Idiomdrottning’s homepage

 I’ve changed my mind on this.
 I’m still definitively not saying that voting should be the main focus of our political engagement.

 But I’ve freed myself from thinking “if I vote, the elected representatives’ actions and choices are my fault”.
 Instead, I see it as harm reduction.
-I don’t wanna vote for the guy who’s gonna do bad things but if I don’t, the guy who’s gonna do those same bad things plus a couple of other bad things on top is gonna win.
+I don’t wanna vote for the guy who’s gonna do bad things but if I don’t, the other guy who’s gonna do those same bad things plus a couple of other bad things on top is gonna win.

 It’s less that I am saying “yes, good idea, dueling to the death to determine this issue is a reasonable and binding way of settling disputes” and more that I’m saying “holy shit!
 They’re shooting at us, take cover!”